Ayofase/Ayofase-netflix-performance-insights/README.md

 This project analyzes Netflix's subscriber growth and user engagement trends over the years 2019 to 2024.
 The dataset includes key metrics such as global revenue, regional streaming revenue, subscriber count, and ARPU (Average Revenue Per User) for different regions: UCAN, EMEA, LATM, and APAC.

 The goal is to clean, analyze, and visualize Netflix's growth and user engagement to derive actionable insights.
-## Data Cleaning in Microsoft Excel
+## Data Cleaning in Excel
-The data cleaning process is critical for ensuring data quality and consistency before analysis.
-Below are the steps used to clean and prepare the dataset in **Microsoft Excel** for analysis.
+Data cleaning process with the use of Excel to critical ensure good data quality and consistency before analysis.
+Below are the steps used to clean and prepare the dataset in **Microsoft Excel**.

-### Step 1: Initial Data Inspection and Preparation

 #### 1. **Check for Missing Values**
-   - **Using Conditional Formatting to Highlight Missing Values**

-   - **Using Filter to Find Missing Values**
+   - Using Conditional Formatting to Highlight Missing Values and Filtering to Find Missing Values;
    - No missing Values found.
 #### 2. **Standardize Data Types**
    - **Date Column**: